Bi-Level Online Provisioning and Scheduling with Switching Costs and Cross-Level Constraints: Regret Analysis and Budget Guarantee

 \begin{theorem}[Safety Guarantee] With probability at least $1-3\delta$, the algorithm BALDE (Algorithm~\ref{alg:bdope_subroutine}) satisfies the budget constraint for all episodes $k \in [K]$, i.e., $V_d(\text{BALDE};P) \le b_k$. \end{theorem}

 Theorem~\ref{safety_guarantee} establishes the safety of our BALDE subroutine under dynamic/time-varying budget and constraint threshold.
 It guarantees that the lower-level scheduler strictly adheres to the resource limits imposed by the upper level.
+Please see Appendix~\ref{safety_guarantee_1} for the complete proof of Theorem~\ref{safety_guarantee}.

 \begin{proof}[Proof sketch of Theorem~\ref{safety_guarantee}] For the warm-up phase ($k \le K_0$), safety is guaranteed by baseline policy $\pi_{\mathrm{base}}$.
-For $k >K_0$, applying the value difference lemma and Hölder's inequality, the difference between the cost under true transition kernel $P$ and that under $P_k$ can be bound as $\left| V_d({\pi_k};P) - V_d({\pi_k};P_k) \right| \le \mathbb{E}[\sum_{t=1}^{T} \|P_t - P_{k,t}\|_1 \| V_{d,t+1}^{\pi_k} \|_\infty ] \le TE[ \sum_{t=1}^{T} \bar{\beta}_{t,k}^{p} | \pi_k,P_k] = \epsilon_k^{\pi_k}(P_k)$, where $V_{d,t}^{\pi} \triangleq \E[ \sum\nolimits_{\tau=t}^T d_t(s_t,a_t) \mid \pi,P ]$.
+For $k >K_0$, applying the value difference lemma and Hölder's inequality, the difference between the cost under true transition kernel $P$ and that under $P_k$ can be bound as $\left| V_d({\pi_k};P) - V_d({\pi_k};P_k) \right| \le \mathbb{E}[\sum_{t=1}^{T} \|P_t - P_{k,t}\|_1 \| V_{d,t+1}^{\pi_k} \|_\infty ] \le T \mathbb{E}_{\pi_k, P_k}[ \sum_{t=1}^{T} \bar{\beta}_{t,k}^{p}] = \epsilon_k^{\pi_k}(P_k)$, where $V_{d,t}^{\pi} \triangleq \E_{\pi,P}[ \sum\nolimits_{\tau=t}^T d_t(s_t,a_t) ]$.
 Thus, we can always get $V_d({\pi_k};P)\le V_d({\pi_k};P_k)+\epsilon_k^{\pi_k}(P_k)=V_{\bar{d}}(\pi_k;P_k) \le b_k$.
 Hence, the budget constraint is satisfied for all episodes with high probability. \end{proof}